-I love receiving any kind of card.
 Do not panic when you see how many cards I have received.
 The written words make every card different and special.
 My 'favs' are many but just ones that grab me on the day and do not mean exclusive wants.
-I just love getting mail.
+I love getting mail.
+Use my favourites as a guide to my personality.

 As well as my office work, I volunteer at an early childhood centre 1 morning a week.
 I play mainly with the 0-3yos and love it especially as I do not have any grandchildren.
 I am really enjoying semi-retirement but I did not know I would be so busy.